HTTPArchive/almanac.httparchive.org/src/content/en/2019/third-parties.md

 ### “Third Party”

 A third party is an entity outside the primary site-user relationship, i.e. the aspects of the site not directly within the control of the site owner but present with their approval.
+For example, the Google Analytics script is an example of a common third-party resource.

 Third-party resources are...